Advantages and Disadvantages of Indexes in SQL Server

 If we update a record and change the value of an indexed column in a clustered index, the database might need to move the entire row into a new position to keep the rows in sorted order.
 This behavior essentially turns an update query into a DELETE followed by an INSERT, with an obvious decrease in performance.
 A table’s clustered index can often be found on the primary key or a foreign key column because key values generally do not change once a record is inserted into the database.

 In the next article, I am going to discuss the Built-in String Functions in SQL Server with examples.
-Here, In this article, I try to explain the Advantages and Disadvantages of Indexes in SQL Server step by step with some examples.
+Here, In this article, I try to explain the Advantages and Disadvantages of Indexes in SQL Server with Examples.
 I hope this article will help you with your needs.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this Advantages and Disadvantages of Indexes in SQL Server article.